Paul Young: Solo career and pop stardom

-He returned to the UK Top Ten with a version of Ann Peebles' "I'm Gonna Tear Your Playhouse Down".
+Young returned to the UK Top Ten with a version of Ann Peebles' "I'm Gonna Tear Your Playhouse Down".
 The latter appeared on his second album, The Secret of Association, released in 1985, which secured his future success in the United States, Japan and Australia.
 The album went to No. 1 in the UK.
-However, he continued to have occasional voice and throat difficulties.
-That year, Young scored the biggest worldwide hit of his career with "Every Time You Go Away", a cover of a song from the 1980 Hall & Oates album Voices.
-"Every Time You Go Away" topped the pop charts in the U.S., and was his biggest success in the U.S. He performed the song during the London segment of the Live Aid concert.
+That year, Young scored the biggest worldwide hit of his career with "Everytime You Go Away", a cover of a song from the 1980 Hall & Oates album Voices.
+"Everytime You Go Away" was his biggest success in the U.S. At the 1985 Brit Awards, Young received the award for Best British Male.
+Associated with the Second British Invasion of the US, "Everytime You Go Away" reached number one on the Billboard Hot 100 in 1985.
+It also won Best British Video at the 1986 Brit Awards.

+In July 1985, Young appeared at Live Aid at Wembley Stadium, London, performing his own hits "Come Back and Stay" and "Everytime You Go Away".
+Alison Moyet joined him on stage to perform "That's The Way Love Is".
+He also joined the other artists at the end of the concert for the performance of Band Aid's "Do They Know It's Christmas?".

 During parts of 1987, Young toured extensively as the opening act for Genesis on their Invisible Touch Tour.
-Playing more than 35 dates in 13 countries, Young showcased his hits including "Everything Must Change", "I'm Gonna Tear Your Playhouse Down", "Come Back and Stay" and "Everytime You Go Away".
-This tour concluded on July 1-4, 1987 with four sold out shows featuring more than 350,000 fans at Wembley Stadium (1923) in London.
+Young played more than 35 dates in 13 countries.
+The tour concluded from 1–4 July 1987 with four sold-out shows playing to more than 350,000 fans at Wembley Stadium in London.

 In 1990, he released a cover of The Chi-Lites' "Oh Girl", which peaked at No. 8 on the Billboard Hot 100.

-He continued to have a successful career, with some highlights such as singing the Crowded House track "Don't Dream It's Over" at the Nelson Mandela 70th Birthday Tribute in 1988, producing a popular duet, "Senza una donna (Without a Woman)," with Italian blues singer Zucchero in 1991, and singing "Radio Ga Ga" with the surviving members of Queen in 1992, at The Freddie Mercury Tribute Concert soon after Freddie Mercury died.
+Young sang the Crowded House track "Don't Dream It's Over" at the Nelson Mandela 70th Birthday Tribute in 1988, producing a popular duet, "Senza una donna (Without a Woman)," with Italian blues singer Zucchero in 1991, and singing "Radio Ga Ga" with the surviving members of Queen in 1992, at The Freddie Mercury Tribute Concert soon after Freddie Mercury died.
 In 1991, he recorded a duet with Irish group Clannad for the Blake Edwards film Switch, a cover of the Joni Mitchell song, "Both Sides Now".

-"Don't Dream It's Over", "Senza una donna (Without a Woman)" and "Both Sides Now" were featured on his first greatest hits album From Time To Time – The Singles Collection, released in 1991.
-The album included the hit singles from Young's first four solo albums, the three above-mentioned songs, and a previously unreleased selection called "I'm Only Foolin' Myself".
+"Don't Dream It's Over", "Senza una donna (Without a Woman)" and "Both Sides Now" were featured on Young's first greatest hits album, From Time To Time – The Singles Collection (1991).